ItzRoBeerT/WAIter_assistant/README.md

 ## 📄 License

 This project is under the MIT License.
-See the `LICENSE` file for more details.
+See the `LICENSE` file for more details or clicking [here](/LICENSE).

 ---